aedanmc/travelo-hey/reports/Week4.md

 ### Alex Zuniga (they/she/he)
 1. Plans and Goals from Last Week
     - Plans
-        - Add new UI page for business information details and reviews
-        - Discuss/add new UI page for leaving a review
-            - Also figure out how a user can manage/view their reviews
-    - Goals
-        - Complete UI final designs/iterations
-        - Begin implementation for front-end with Aedan
-2. Progress and Issues
-    - Progress
-        - Divided UI into components with Aedan
-        - Aided in Architecture and Design discussion and assignment
-            - Added individual submission components
-            - Worked collaboratively on other sections
-        - Began looking at login page implementation
-        - Created an implementation check in plan with Aedan
-    - Issues
-        - Worried that we will not have enough time to complete everything despite a schedule
-        - Feeling overwhelmed with a clear starting direction (i.e. setting priorities for what needs to be done for beta UI implementation)
-3. Plans and Goals for Next Week
-    - Plans
         - Begin on UI implementation for login page
         - Work on decisions made in Architecture assignment
         - Collaborate with Aedan for UI and the team for API